puppetlabs/puppet-docs/source/pe/3.7/puppet_server_config_files.markdown

 canonical: "/pe/latest/puppet_server_config_files.html"
 ---

 This page provides details about the configuration files and settings specific to Puppet Server.

+> **Tip**: More information about Puppet Server can be found in the [Puppet Server docs](/puppetserver/1.0/services_master_puppetserver.html).
+Differences between PE and open source Puppet are typically called out.

 At start up, Puppet Server will read all of the `.conf` files found in the `conf.d` directory (`/etc/puppetserver/conf.d`).
 This directory contains the following files: